Upcoming Children’s Theater in the DMV + Real Reviews

 From Tudor Queens to Pop Icons, the SIX wives of Henry VIII take the microphone to remix five hundred years of historical heartbreak into a Euphoric Celebration of 21st century girl power!
 This new original musical is the global sensation that everyone is losing their head over!

 This production is mostly song and dance.
 Each of the six wives details their time with Henry VIII while mixing in modern-day and pop-culture references for kicks and giggles.
-There are a couple of sexual innuendos that went over Liv’s head but nothing super obvious.
+There are a couple of sexual innuendos that went over my daughter’s head but nothing super obvious.
 We will definitely support this performance again when it comes back!

 See more performances at the National Theatre.